 In Office 365, when you click on a document is puts it into edit mode by default and will show as a new version.
 This can sometimes create confusion especially when you are trying to track down an issue.
 This is an optional feature, but one that I believe in.

-Setting the RIGHT Permissions for your Documents
+Set the Right Co-Authoring Permissions for your Documents

 This is an issue that I see all the time because people don’t fully understand the new permission models in Office 365.
 Everyone doesn’t need full access to documents.
 The first thing I recommend is looking at what your existing access is, which is as simple as selecting a document and clicking on the “i” icon in the title bar: